 - Location: Deer Mice are found all throughout the US

-- Where are they found: Deer Mice prefer to nest in more rural areas, and in places such as log piles, tree hollows, and even old fence posts.
+- Where are they found: Deer Mice prefer to nest in more rural areas, places such as log piles, tree hollows, and even old fence posts.
 These mice are rarely a problem in residential areas.
 However, they can sometimes wander indoors during the cold weather in search of food and shelter.
 When It comes to indoor places, they commonly stay in cabins, barns, or sheds.

 - Problems Caused: These mice are the most common carrier of hantavirus, which is a group of viruses spread by rodents.
 These viruses can cause issues with your kidneys, blood, and respiratory systems, which can sometimes be fatal to humans.
 The virus is most commonly transmitted by the inhalation of dust particles.
-They are contaminated with saliva, feces, or urine of the infected mice.
+They are contaminated with the saliva, feces, or urine of the infected mice.

 - Prevention: Store birdseed and pet food in secure containers in household areas.
 Avoid keeping them in places like garages or storage sheds, as this becomes more accessible to deer mice.